RAHUL-KAD/Machine-Learning/ML End-to-End projects/1. Loan Prediction/README.md

 ## 3. Exploratory Data Analysis(EDA)
 Now I used info() method so I could understand it better.
 Afer applying the info() method I got to know that There are thirteen columns, four of them contains Float values, one of it have integer value and eight columns have categoricals values.

+Clearly this wan't enough so I used describe() method.
+It gave me count of the rows, mean, standard deviation, minimum values, maximum values and values for 25%, 50%, 75%.